 Don’t use rags because it forces the solid onto the carpet

-Cleaning pet hair off your carpet should be easy, but most people struggle with it.
+Cleaning pet hair carpet should be easy, but most people struggle with it.
 A rag may work great for pet hair on upholstery and hard surfaces, but it’s different for your carpet.
 When you use a rag, you force the pet hair into the fibers of the carpet, making it much harder to remove.
 Instead, try using a towel to remove pet hair from your carpet.

 Do hire a carpet cleaner

 Professional carpet cleaning in Connecticut is a great idea if you own a pet, which applies to both cats and dogs.
 The last thing you want is a pet stain or odor on your brand-new carpet, but this can happen if you don’t clean your carpet regularly.

 Vacuuming your carpet helps get out some of the pet hair, but pet hair isn’t the only cause of pet odors and stains.
 Many pet owners don’t realize that their pet’s urine can soak deep down into your carpet, causing a lasting odor.
 Getting rid of pet odors and stains can be a challenge, especially if you have carpet.

 Cleaning our carpet can be important in keeping your family safe and healthy.
 But cleaning your carpet properly is not as easy as vacuuming it.
 Carpets collect a lot of dust and other debris, which means that poor carpet cleaning can actually do more harm to your family and your environment than you realize.